-between a functional N-terminal part of Cdc37 harboring the nucleotide exchange activity for kinases and a C-terminal part relevant for providing the binding affinity.
-Furthermore, there appear to be significant variations in the interaction between Cdc37 and different kinase clients.
-Although a similar relationship between Cdc37 binding and nucleotide binding can be observed for the kinase Erk2, the complex formation between Cdc37 and this kinase appears to be weaker compared with B-Raf.
-Interestingly, a cooperative contribution of the N- and C-terminal regions of Cdc37 could be observed for this kinase as deletion of each region leads to a loss of interaction with the cochaperone.
-Even though BLAST searches show that the kinase domains of Erk2 and B-Raf share only an identity of 24%, the overall structure of these domains is very similar (kinase domain of Erk2, Protein Data Bank in Europe code 3sa0; kinase domain of B-Raf, Protein Data Bank in Europe code 3omy).
-A reason for the different binding behavior toward Cdc37 could also be the extended C-terminal tail of the Erk2 full-length protein or the fact that the B-Raf studied herein contained solely the solubilized kinase domain of the protein.
-These results imply that the parameters of kinase·Cdc37 complex formation could be features that are highly kinase-dependent.
+Regarding the interaction between Cdc37 and protein kinases, the conserved nature between human and nematode systems is very obvious.
+Formation of the kinase-Cdc37 complex is readily visible in analytical ultracentrifugation experiments, crosslinking experiments and fluorescence assays.
+The competition between Cdc37-binding and nucleotide binding to the kinase is dependent on the presence of the Nterminal amino acids of Cdc37.
+Here apparently important amino acids reside in a highly conserved stretch between AA 15 and 25 and only in the presence of this part, a release of the nucleotide from the kinase can be observed.
+Surprisingly, we find that the interaction between B-Raf-kinase and both Cdc37s requires the C-terminal domain of Cdc37.
+This allows to differentiate between a functional N-terminal part of Cdc37, harboring the nucleotide exchange activity for kinases and a C-terminal part relevant for providing the binding affinity.
+Further there appear to be significant variations in the interaction between Cdc37 and different kinase clients.
+While a similar relationship between Cdc37-binding and nucleotide binding can be observed for the kinase Erk2, the complex formation between Cdc37 and this kinase appears weaker compared to B-Raf.
+Interestingly, a cooperative contribution of the N- and C-terminal regions of Cdc37 could be observed for this kinase, as deletion of each region leads to a loss of interaction with the cochaperone.
+Even though BLAST searches show that the kinase domains of Erk2 and B-Raf share only an identity of 24%, the overall structure of these domains is very similar (KD Erk2: PDBe 3sa0; KD B-Raf: PDBe 3omv).
+A reason for the different binding behavior towards Cdc37 could also be the extended C-terminal tail of the Erk2 full-length protein or the fact that the B-Raf studied herein contained solely the solubilized kinase domain of the protein.
+These results imply that the parameters of kinase-Cdc37 complex formation can be features, which could be highly kinase dependent.

 We also gained information on the binding sites used in ternary complexes.
-These results suggest a model where four contacts are involved, two between Cdc37 and Hsp90 and two between Cdc37 and the protein kinase (Fig. 9).
-The C-terminal part of Cdc37 interacts only with the kinase, whereas the N-terminal domain is bound to Hsp90 but can simultaneously interfere with the nucleotide binding pocket of the kinase.
-It still remains an open question how a client is attached to Hsp90, in particular as binding sites in the N-terminal, middle, and C-terminal domains of Hsp90 have been shown to be important for client interactions (9, 25, 49).
-Given the ample number of binding sites between Cdc37 and kinase and between Cdc37 and Hsp90, it certainly argues for a closely assembled and regulated protein complex participating in the maturation of protein kinases.
+These results suggest a model, where four contacts are involved, two between Cdc37 and Hsp90 and two between Cdc37 and the protein kinase (Figure 9).
+The Cterminal part of Cdc37 interacts only with the kinase, whereas the N-terminal domain is bound to Hsp90 but can simultaneously interfere with the nucleotide binding pocket of the kinase.
+It still remains open how a client is attached to Hsp90, in particular as binding sites in the Nterminal, middle and C-terminal domain of Hsp90 have been shown to be important for client interactions (9,25,49).
+Given the ample number of binding sites between Cdc37 and kinase and between Cdc37 and Hsp90 it certainly argues for a closely assembled and regulated protein complex participating in the maturation of protein kinases.